RayAndrade/TheRayCode/Shows/ShowJava/script/page06.md

 Let's go to the **main** method

 The Main class demonstrates the usage of the **Factory Pattern** by creating instances of shapes using the **ShapeFactory**.

-It showcases how the factory can create different shape objects based on the provided shape type, providing a flexible and extensible way to work with shape instances.

 ```
  public Shape createShape(String shapeType) {